What are some things to do after moving into a new house?

 Before your agent hands you your new house keys, they were likely in the hands of many realtors, prospective buyers, and previous owners, to name a few.
 One of the most important things to do after moving into a new house is to change all the locks.
 Ensure to include the garage, back, and side doors, to avoid strangers gaining access.

-Learn tips on home security lighting, home window security, and how security systems work with homeowners insurance.
+Learn how security systems work with homeowners insurance.

 Set up your utilities